pchickey/mavthrift/thrift-idl-generator/generator/README.md

 ### Purpose ###

-Provides a tool to translate mavlink message xml specifications, found in `message_definitions/`, into thrift IDL definitions.
+Provides a tool to translate mavlink message xml specifications, found in `../message_definitions/`, into thrift IDL definitions.

+Run `generate.py` to produce thrift definitions.